MildDisaster/Quadlet-PaperlessNgx/README.md

 # Quadlet-PaperlessNgx
-Paperless Ngx container via quadlet
+Rootless PaperlessNgx container via quadlet

 This bit is redundant.
 If you know what this is for, then you'll know how to adjust it for your purpose.